Nikola Corporation (NKLA) Shares Up Despite Recent Market Volatility

-Nikola Corporation (NASDAQ: NKLA)’s stock price has increased by 0.67 compared to its previous closing price of 1.50. but the company has seen a -3.21% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported 4 hours ago that Nikola Taps Anastasiya Pasterick to Succeed Kim Brady as Finance Chief
+Nikola Corporation (NASDAQ: NKLA)’s stock price has increased by 6.61 compared to its previous closing price of 1.21.
+However, the company has experienced a -14.57% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/27/23 that Nikola Taps Anastasiya Pasterick to Succeed Kim Brady as Finance Chief

 Is It Worth Investing in Nikola Corporation (NASDAQ: NKLA) Right Now?